py-cxcer/CSE370---Project---CalFit-/README.md

 This project was a **collaborative academic effort** aimed at simulating a real-world, database-driven web application.
 The main objective was to apply practical knowledge of **SQL**, **PHP**, and **web development principles** to design a functional dietary control system with a clean and user-friendly interface.

-***For more details, the Project Report has been shared, consisting descriptions of the features and screenshots of the website***
+***For more details, the Project Report has been shared, consisting of descriptions of the features, ER Diagram, Schema Diagram, and screenshots of the website***

 ---